 Rule 23(a) also requires that the representative parties must "fairly and adequately protect the interests of the class."
+Fed.
+R. Civ.
+P. 23(a).
 "The adequacy inquiry under Rule 23(a)(4) serves to uncover conflicts of interest between named parties and the class they seek to represent."
-Amchem Prods., 521 U.S. at 625 (citing Falcon, 457 U.S. at 158 n.13).
+Amchem, 521 U.S. at 625 (citing Falcon, 457 U.S. at 158, n.
+13).
 Class representatives "must be part of the class and possess the same interest and suffer the same injury as the class members."
 Id. at 625-26 (citations and internal quotation marks omitted).
 The adequacy requirement "also factors in competency and conflicts of class counsel."
 Id. at 626 n.20.

-Here, as discussed in the Court's analysis of typicality, the interests of the proposed class representatives are aligned with the interests of the class, as they raise identical claims as all other plaintiffs from their respective states.
-Thus, the Court sees no conflict of interest between the proposed settlement class representatives and the settlement class.
+Here, as discussed in the Court's analysis of typicality, the interests of the Class Representatives are aligned with the interests of the class, because Class Members all raise identical claims relating to the same alleged conduct and according to the same theory of damages.
+Thus, the Court sees no conflict of interest between the Class Representatives and the Settlement Class.

-In addition, the parties have nominated experienced class action attorneys for class counsel.
-Tom Brill, the proposed Lead Counsel for the class, has already been appointed by the Court as IPPs' Liaison Counsel.
-He has close to four decades of experience as a trial lawyer, specializing in antitrust and consumer class litigation.25 Moreover, he has worked diligently to coordinate and prosecute this action on behalf of IPPs since his appointment as liaison counsel two years ago.
-The Court finds the other proposed class counsel to be well qualified as well.
-Gerald Meunier of Gainsburgh, Benjamin has many years of experience in large class actions and has served on court-appointed plaintiffs' steering committees for a number of large multidistrict litigations.26 Palmer Lambert, also of Gainsburgh, Benjamin, has experience on a plaintiffs' steering committee and in drafting pleadings for large class actions.27 John Edgar has served as lead counsel in a number of large class action cases including consumer and antitrust class actions.28 Issac Diel has concentrated his practice in antitrust, consumer protection, and deceptive trade practice actions for over twenty-three years, and has been involved extensively in this case in both fact and expert discovery and in defending against defendants' motion to dismiss.29 Finally, Michael Brady has been lead counsel or co-counsel on a number of large consumer class actions.30 The Court therefore finds that the adequacy requirement is met.
+In addition, the parties have nominated experienced class action attorneys for Class Counsel.
+Tom Brill, the proposed Lead Counsel for the class, has already been appointed by the Court as IPPs' Liaison Counsel, as well as Class Counsel for the settlement class in IPPs' settlements with Hayward and Zodiac.
+He has close to four decades of experience as a trial lawyer, specializing in antitrust and consumer class litigation.47 Moreover, he has worked diligently to coordinate and prosecute this action on behalf of IPPs since his appointment as Liaison Counsel over two years ago.
+The Court also finds the other proposed class counsel to be well qualified.
+Gerald Meunier of Gainsburgh, Benjamin has many years of experience in large class actions and has served on courtappointed plaintiffs' steering committees for a number of large multidistrict litigations.48 Palmer Lambert, also of Gainsburgh, Benjamin has experience on a plaintiffs' steering committee and in drafting pleadings for large class actions.49 John Edgar has served as lead counsel in a number of large class action cases including consumer and antitrust class actions.50 Issac Diel has concentrated his practice in antitrust, consumer protection, and deceptive trade practice actions for over twenty-three years, and has been involved extensively in this case in both fact and expert discovery and in defending against defendants' motion to dismiss.51 Finally, Michael Brady has been lead counsel or co-counsel on a number of large consumer class actions.52 The Court therefore finds that the adequacy requirement is met.